 Curb Ramp Elements

-Without these basic ramp elements, sidewalk travel can be dangers, difficult, and in some cases impossible for people who use wheelchairs, scooters and other mobility aids.
+Without these basic ramp elements, sidewalk travel can be dangerous, difficult, and in some cases impossible for people who use wheelchairs, scooters, and other mobility aids.

 Curb ramps allow people with mobility impairments to gain access to the sidewalks and to pass through center islands in streets.
 Without accessible ramps, these individuals are forced to travel in streets and roadways, are put in danger, and/or are prevented from reaching their destination.